MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-double-opt-in.md

 **Improved engagement**

-Customers are more likely to open emails, click on links, and demonstrate a higher level of engagement overall
+Customers are more likely to open emails, select links, and demonstrate a higher level of engagement overall

 ## Enable double opt-in (preview)

-Starting with June 2024 release, customers can now leverage the double opt-in capability within the product.
+Starting with the June 2024 release, customers can now use the double opt-in capability within the product.

 To enable double opt-in: